FlowAppPlatform/flow-platform-sdk/docs/classes/Port/README.md

 ### Disconnect Components

-You can disconnect components from this port.
+You can disconnect components from the port.
 Here `component` is an instance of [Component](../Component/README.md) class.

 ```
-port.connectComponent(component);
+port.disconnectComponent(component);
 ```

 Params: